praman2s/robotic-vision/source/index.rst

 * Software versioning such as GIT, SVN and Mercurial.

 By end of the foundation, participants are expected to do a group project.
+All the queries and discussions regarding the Foundation Course should take place in this `forum`_ .
+The reason for having an open forum is all benefit from individuals question.
+The forum is only meant for technical question.
+For updates and informal discussions, participants can join our facebook page.

 .. todo:: Time table